Universal quantification makes automatic structures hard to decide: Emptiness after universal projection is in

 \section{Emptiness after universal projection is in \expspace}

-We now consider algorithmic upper bounds for deciding whether the language of an automatic relation $R\subseteq (\Sigma^*)^{d+k}$ after a universal projection step is non-empty, measured in terms of the size of the associated \NFA $\cA_R$, which yields the upper bound of \Cref{thm:main-theorem}.
+We now consider algorithmic upper bounds for deciding whether the language of an automatic relation $R\subseteq (\Sigma^*)^{d+k}$, given by an \NFA $\cA_R$, is non-empty after a universal projection step.
+This yields the upper bound of \Cref{thm:main-theorem}.

 Define a homomorphism $h\colon (\Sigma_\#^{d+k})^* \to (\Sigma_\#^d)^*$ by